PatrickMaiyer/Portapack_Wiki/Recon.md

 # Recon/Search/Manual
 When using the Recon app, 3 modes are accessibles.

-You can switch from RECON to SEARCH using the GUI button, and to Manual search using the Manual-S button (just under the RECON/SEARCH button)
+You can switch from RECON to SEARCH using the GUI button, and to Manual search using the Manual-S button (just under the RECON/SEARCH button).

 ## RECON mode
 Mode button is in blue, and the label is 'RECON'.

 In that mode it takes what you choose in "CONFIG/select input file" and use it as the list to search.
 The matched frequencies (if autosave is checked or 'add' is used) are put in what you choose in "CONFIG/select output file".

-STORE and REMOVE are working on what you selected in "CONFIG/select output file" but changes are not reflected in the used list.
+REMOVE is removing current entry from active/loaded list.
+No files are touched.

+STORE is adding current entry to output file.

 In that mode you have an input search/recon list, and an output file.
+You can temporary 'disable' some entries by a hit on REMOVE.
+Clicking on RST is reloading the fully populated list.

 ## SEARCH mode
 Mode button is in red, and the label is 'SCANNER'.